petrjanda/frax/README.md

 - **`pkg/llm/`**: Contains the core, generic LLM interfaces and implementations that are provider-agnostic
 - **`pkg/adapters/`**: Contains specific LLM provider implementations (OpenAI, etc.)
 - **`examples/`**: Contains working examples showing how to use the framework

+## 🎯 Tool Usage Strategies

+The framework provides two simple strategies for controlling tool usage:

+1. **`AutoToolSelection()`**: Lets the LLM automatically choose when to use tools (default behavior)
+2. **`ForceTool(toolName)`**: Forces the LLM to use a specific tool

+For more complex scenarios (like disabling tools or restricting to a subset), simply control which tools are provided to the agent in the first place.
+This approach is simpler and more intuitive.

 ## 🔧 Usage Examples